xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 Firstly, it attempts to identify Pfizer company’s position in the pharmaceutical industry and then visualise the trend of business aspects in Pfizer from 2016 to 2018.

-Secondly, given that the threat of climate change has triggered a wider concern of the company's corporate social responsibility.
+Secondly, given that the ESG scores (Environmental, Social, Governance Scores) have triggered a wider concern of the company's corporate social responsibility.
 The analysis applied linear regression to disclose the relationship between total assets and ESG scores.

 ### Results